PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 3. What is Different Between Concluding a Marriage Agreement and the Statute?

-By the Statute, assets obtained through engagement of work, after entering into a marriage agreement, are considered the joint property of the partners.
-This means that, for example, the salary earned by one spouse is considered to be the property of both of them.
+According to the Statute, assets acquired through employment after the marriage agreement is signed are deemed as joint property of the partners.
+This implies that, for instance, the income earned by one spouse is regarded as belonging to both individuals.

-However, what happens when this sole property is bringing profit.
+However, what happens when this sole property is bringing profit?
 By the law, even if the value increase refers to the sole property of a spouse, their partner obtains the right to that property in accordance with their contribution to the value increase.
-In addition to that, the partners share in their joint property are considered equal.
+In addition to that, the partners’ share in their joint property is considered equal.

 By entering into this kind of contract, spouses can exclude their relationship form the Statute provisions that recognize a spouse’s property (obtained by investing work and time) as joint marital property.
 In addition to that, the ownership rights to their future property can be regulated in a way that it represents the reflection of partners actual contribution to that property.